-Foundation for Food and Agriculture Research Hires Jeff Rosichan, Ph.D., to Oversee Crops of the Future Collaborative Efforts to Meet Future Food System Challenges
+Foundation for Food & Agriculture Research Hires Jeff Rosichan, Ph.D., to Oversee Crops of the Future Collaborative Efforts to Meet Future Food System Challenges

 New Director brings Industry Experience and Crop Development Expertise